LeagueOfExtraordinaryHackers/aci-privateagents-kv-integration/README.md

 - A script to populate a Variable group from a set of key/values (TODO: use a YAML formatted file as input): `create_vg.sh`
 - A python module to delete agents from a pool.
 As the [official Azure DevOps CLI extension for Azure CLI](https://github.com/Azure/azure-devops-cli-extension) does not support it yet ([issue](https://github.com/Azure/azure-devops-cli-extension/issues/955)) we thought it would be handy to have a module to implemnt such functionality in a script (TODO: implement the module in a cli command)

-### Scenario:

-Deploy an app to a private vnet, using secrets stored in a private KV, using ACI as AzDo agents.
-No secrets shall be exposed to the outside world.
-Implementation:

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
 Please see a list of [Contributors](CONTRIBUTORS.md) to this project.
 This content is available under the [MIT license](LICENSE).suppor